Representative Alumni

 Email: xiechenglong1987[at]126.com

 Dr. Chenglong Xie obtained his Ph.D. in Neurology in 2016 from Shanghai Jiaotong University, China.
 During his Ph.D. period, he investigated the molecular mechanism of L-dopa-induced dyskinesia (LID) in Parkinson’s disease; more specifically, he studied the novel interactions between CaMKIIa and GluN2B in LID.
 After his Ph.D., he started a job as a physician scientist in Wenzhou Medical University where he continued his interests in Parkinson’s disease.
-At UiO, he will be working on the interconnected crosstalk among mitophagy, NAD+, and cognition in Alzheimer’s disease.
+At UiO, he will be worked on the interconnected crosstalk among mitophagy, NAD+, and cognition in Alzheimer’s disease.

 Hobbies: Badminton; Basketball; Movie; Reading